Differences between SMS and email marketing: All about SMS vs email

 How to understand the frequency of sending

-As mentioned, messaging customers on their phones is a very personal form of communication.
-That said, with SMS, you should be messaging your audience far less often than with email since customers are likely to unsubscribe if they’re receiving too many texts from your brand.
+Limit the frequency of text massages: When sending a text massage you should be messaging your audience far less often than with email since customers are likely to unsubscribe if they’re receiving too many texts from your brand.

 That’s not to say that you can’t include multiple messages as part of an SMS automation, but you do need to spread them out over a longer period of time compared to email and, in general, you’ll probably have fewer touches than an email automation.